franekmagiera/algorithms/README.md

  - binary search
  - sum two binary numbers
  - inversion counting
- - finding maximal subarray (3 different algorithms - a brute force one of complexity O(n), a "divide and conquer" recursive one of complexity O(nlogn) and a linear one)
+ - finding maximal subarray (three different algorithms - a brute force one of complexity O(n), a "divide and conquer" recursive one of complexity O(nlogn) and a linear one)

 ## common